npruehs/Nicks-Grab-Bag-of-Useful-Stuff-2/Source/Npruehs.GrabBag/Npruehs.GrabBag.Packing/README.md

 items.Add(new PackingItem(2, 0.4f, 0.8f));
 ```

-Given a stip width, each algorithm is able to find a solution for an
+Given a strip width, each algorithm is able to find a solution for an
 arbitrary list of items.
 Some of the algorithms, such as the Epstein/van Stee,
 rotate items in order to approximate a better solution.